-CHTCA provides the OCSP service, and the OCSP responder operated by CHTCA supports the HTTP-based POST and GET methods, as described in RFC 6960 and RFC 5019.
+CHTCA provides an OCSP service that an OCSP responder operated under the service supports the HTTP-based POST and GET methods, as described in RFC 6960 and RFC 5019.
 The certificate status information provided by the service shall meet the following requirements:

-- (1) For the status of subscriber certificates (including TLS/SSL cettificates): CHTCA updates the OCSP responses prior to one-half of the validity period before the nextUpdate, and the validity interval of the OCSP responses is greater than or equal to 8 hours and less than 16 hours. - (2) For the status of self-issued certificates, subordinate CA certificates and cross-certificates: CHTCA updates the information at least every twelve months and within 24 hours after any of these certificates is revoked.
+- (1) For status of subscriber certificates (including TLS cettificates): CHTCA updates an OCSP response prior to one-half of the validity period before the nextUpdate, and the validity interval of the OCSP response is greater than or equal to 8 hours and less than 16 hours. - (2) For status of self-issued certificates, subordinate CA certificates, and cross-certificates: CHTCA updates the information at least every twelve months and within 24 hours after any of these certificates is revoked.